-- 7- It is forbidden to take a meaning related to logical state of mind and predicate it to the realm of existential propositions. - 8- Necessary existence is a meaning is taken from that kind of forbidden generalization and there can not be any such meaning.
+- 5) We can not find necessity in the realm outside logical propositions. - 6) Ontological statements are about external reality which we reach them through empirical facts. - 7) It is forbidden to take a meaning related to logical state of mind and predicate it to the realm of existential propositions. - 8) Necessary existence is a meaning is taken from that kind of forbidden generalization and there can not be any such meaning.

-Some of above proposition are correct, but some of them are disputable.
+Some of the propositions above are correct, but some of them are disputable.
 I agree with the propositions 1, 2, 4 and 7.
-I believe that" We can find necessity in analytical propositions of geometry."
-And "The propositions of geometry are logical propositions not ontological ones."
-And "We can find no proposition in empirical context that can be necessary (as well as Hume's belief)."
-And "It is forbidden to take a meaning related to logical state of mind and predicate it to the realm of existential propositions."
+I believe that" We can find necessity in analytical propositions of geometry".
+And "The propositions of geometry are logical propositions not ontological ones".
+And "We can find no proposition in empirical context that can be necessary (as well as Hume's belief)".
+And "It is forbidden to take a meaning related to logical state of mind and predicate it to the realm of existential propositions".
 But I do not agree with the so called abstraction of the meaning necessity from logical propositions and extending it to the reality.
 It is disputable that the meaning of necessity only and only is related to logical realm.
 My reasons are: